jetnew/academicpages/_posts/2020-11-27-genetic-algorithm-a-tutorial.md

 # Process 4: Perform crossing-over between parents to produce children.

 Crossing-over is a biological process that exchanges genetic material to result in new combinations of genetic material.
-For the benefit of non-biology students, much detail has been abstracted out, so for your interest, refer to chromosomal crossovers.
+For the benefit of non-biology students, much detail has been abstracted out and interested readers can refer to chromosomal crossovers.
 In the genetic algorithm, crossing-over is performed during reproduction by swapping a segment of parameters of one parent with another parent.
 For example, take 2 parents defined by 4 parameters:

 $$P1 = [A1, A2, A3, A4],  P2 = [B1, B2, B3, B4]$$